 For these results on Hamilton cycles and $K_r$-factors, the minimum degree condition used is exactly best possible.
 When considering more general classes of graphs $H$, exact minimum degree conditions appear more difficult to obtain, and instead asymptotically best possible results have often been shown.
 For example, Koml\'os, S\'ark\"{o}zy, and Szemer\'edi \cite{kss} showed that, for each $\alpha>0$, there is some $c>0$ and $n_0\in \N$, such that any graph with $n\geq n_0$ vertices and minimum degree at least $(1/2+\alpha)n$ contains a copy of every $n$-vertex tree with maximum degree at most $cn/\log n$.
 This is tight up to the value of $c$ and $n_0$.
 For any $r$-vertex graph $F$, K\"uhn and Osthus determined the smallest value of $\delta$ such that, for each $\eps>0$, there is some $n_0\in \N $ such that any graph with $n\geq n_0$ vertices and minimum degree at least $(\delta+\eps)n$ contains an $F$-factor if $r|n$~\cite{kuhnosthus}.
 For more results concerning different graphs $H$, see the survey by K\"uhn and Osthus~\cite{kossurvey}.

 In this paper, we will consider a generalisation of the subgraph containment problem to the study of transversals, where, roughly speaking, one element is selected from each of a collection of sets so that the set of selected elements (the transversal) has some desired property.
 This framework was introduced by Aharoni (see~\cite{rainbowMantel}), using the terminology of rainbow colouring.
-More precisely, we say that $\fG=(G_1,\ldots,G_m)$ is a \textit{graph collection on a set $V$} if, for each $i\in [m]$, $G_i$ is a graph with vertex set $V$.
-Given a graph collection $\fG=(G_1,\ldots,G_m)$, we say an $m$-edge graph $H$ on $V$ is a \emph{$\fG$-transversal} if there is an injection $\phi\colon E(H)\to [m]$ such that $e\in G_{\phi(e)}$ for each $e\in E(H)$.
-Problems expressible using this framework include the graphical matroid case of Rota's generalised basis conjecture, which states that if $\fG=(G_1,\ldots,G_{n-1})$ is a collection of trees with vertex set $[n]$, then there is a $\fG$-transversal which is itself an $n$-vertex tree (see~\cite{Alexey}).
+More precisely, we say that $\fG=(G_1,\ldots,G_m)$ is a \textit{graph collection on vertex set $V$} if, for each $i\in [m]$, the graph $G_i$ has vertex set $V$.
+We denote the size $m$ of the collection by $|\fG|$.
+Given $\fG=(G_1,\ldots,G_m)$, we say that an $m$-edge graph $H$ on $V$ is a \emph{$\fG$-transversal} if there is an injection $\phi\colon E(H)\to [m]$ such that $e\in G_{\phi(e)}$ for each $e\in E(H)$.

 Aharoni, DeVos, de la Maza, Montejano and \v{S}\'{a}mal~\cite{rainbowMantel} showed that if $(G_1,G_2,G_3)$ is a graph collection on $[n]$ with $e(G_i)>(\frac{26-2\sqrt{7}}{81})n^2$ for each $i\in [3]$, then $\fG$ contains a transversal which is a triangle.
-Interestingly, as shown in~\cite{rainbowMantel}, the constant $\frac{26-2\sqrt{7}}{81}>1/4$ cannot be improved here, and therefore a stronger minimum degree condition for the transversal triangle problem is required compared to Mantel's theorem.
+Interestingly, as shown in~\cite{rainbowMantel}, the constant $\frac{26-2\sqrt{7}}{81}>1/4$ cannot be improved here, and therefore a stronger minimum size condition for the transversal triangle problem is required compared to Mantel's theorem.
 As mentioned in~\cite{rainbowMantel}, it remains an open problem to prove a comparable result for $K_r$, for values of $r$ above 3 (cf.\ Tur\'an's generalisation of Mantel's theorem).